tom-howes/flappy-bird/README.md

 If score is 0, not added - else check if it is higher than any scores on current leaderboard - if it is insert it, or the leaderboard is not full (cap.
 5), add it to the end. slice the leaderboard to only store the top 5 scores.

+Need to create current leaderboard from template if it doesn't exist

 Next steps:
      - Add animations to bird (flapping wings (done), tilt up/down, flop on death)
      - Add start (done) and finish animations